leanprover/theorem_proving_in_lean4/induction_and_recursion.md

 Well-Founded Recursion and Induction
 ------------------------------------

+When structural recursion cannot be used, we can prove termination using well-founded recursion.
+We need a well-founded relation and a proof that each recursive application is decreasing with respect to this relation.
 Dependent type theory is powerful enough to encode and justify well-founded recursion.
 Let us start with the logical background that is needed to understand how it works.